panta82/better-lock/README.md

 ### More usage examples

 You can see a bunch more usage examples in the spec file, [here](spec/better_lock.spec.js);

+### Motivation

+I was using [async-lock](https://github.com/rogierschouten/async-lock) in a work project.
+Something was swallowing a callback in production.
+Not only did async-lock did nothing to prevent it, it was very spartan with its error messages.

+So, as a weekend project, I have decided to improve on `async-lock` it in the following ways:

+- Good error messages and log facility
+- Execution timeout
+- Extended stack traces (so when you get an error, you have a full stack trace of the original calling code)
+- JSDoc comments (helps if you're using an IDE)

+I have kept the following good aspects of async-lock:

+- Multiple keys per lock
+- Interface, with executor and the callback function
+- Promises
+- Timeout and queue limit

+I have decided to not implement the following features:

+- Domain reentrancy (domains are going away)
+- Acquire multiple keys (TODO)

+**NOTE:** If you want to sync multiple node instances doing the same operation, this library will not help you.
+You need something that works over network and can use a shared arbiter of who gets the lock (eg. redis).

 ### Change log